 I had the chance to combine my love for cameras and brains when, for a collaborative project, I photographed a 3D-printed model of a language pathway in the human brain and the photo was selected as one of the winners at the Wellcome Image Awards 2017 competition.

-This website, launched in 2020, represents my passion for the visual medium.
+This website which I only recently launched, represents my passion for the visual medium.
 I hope it brings you as much joy as it brings me.